Wix vs WordPress — Which is Better?

 With regard to hosted website builders, Squarespace is definitely worth a look — it’s a little more expensive than Wix, and omits some of its more advanced features, but is easier to use and its templates are fully responsive.

-(See our Squarespace vs Wix comparison post, our detailed Squarespace review, our Squarespace pricing guide, our Squarespace free trial FAQ resource for more information about the platform — or grab a free trial of Squarespace here.)
+(See our Squarespace vs Wix comparison post or our detailed Squarespace review for more information about the platform.)

 Webflow may also be of interest — it’s a website builder that, like WordPress, offers a huge degree of control over a website’s design.
 Read our Webflow vs Wix comparison and our Webflow review for more information about this platform.